armanyazdi/persian-names/README.md

 # persian-names

-A simple Python library for generating random Persian (Farsi) names.
+A Python library for generating random Persian (Farsi) names.

 # Installation

+Install from PyPI with pip by typing in your favorite terminal:

 `pip install persian-names`